tzwaan/factorio_balancers/README.md

 # factorio-balancers

 ## Description
 This package provides a framework to import and test belt balancers from the game factorio.

 It is able to check a blueprint for belt input and output balance, full throughput on regular use, and throughput unlimitedness.
-It fully supports all vanilla belt types, splitters and priority splitters (currently ignores filters)
+It fully supports all vanilla belt types, sideloading and priority splitters (currently ignores filters)

 A website for balancers with this program integrated coming soon at [factoriobalancers.com](http://factoriobalancers.com)

-### Note
-This currently does not support belt sideloading in any form.
-A blueprint containing any kind of sideloading will result in a RuntimeError.

 ## Usage
 You can use the ``balancer_test`` command to use the main balancer testing tool on the command line.

 #### The following is the output of:
 > $ balancer_test -h